 He doesn’t rank highest in speed, mobility, arm strength, or accuracy.
 Defenses don’t worry about long ball threats with Brady.
 By any measure, he isn’t the best so, again, the question is what makes Brady a success?
 In answer to that question, I offer the following.

-As I’ve already pointed out and others have attested to Brady’s hard-working, highly disciplined approach to the game but how far can you take that?
+As I’ve already pointed out, and others have attested to, Brady maintains a hard-working, highly disciplined approach to the game but how far can you take that?
 Is winning based solely or primarily on hard work?
 I wouldn’t say so.
-Other QB’s put in just as much time and work as Brady.
+Other QB’s put in just as much time and work.
 Most never win the big one.
 Why would hard work make him successful and others not?

 Maybe, just maybe, we talk about Brady’s work ethic because there really isn’t that much to talk about otherwise and we have to come up with an answer.